wildoracle/beepy/README.md

 -----------------------------------------------------------------
 <h2>But wait... there's more!</h2>
+Is your keyboard still not working right?
-These commands might help refresh things, who knows?
+These commands might help?

 `sudo apt-get install linux-headers`